 I am talking about are the things that you think are important or matter, but are actually only superficial.

 For example, collecting job titles are misinterpreted as real achievements, when in reality, they are often influenced by our ego.

-Much of this of course can be put down to what Tony Robbins describes as motivators of “pain & pleasure” and “the six human needs”, in which one or two of these six needs will be more dominant for you.
+In addition, while there are things that motivate you to move away from, it is the things that pull you forward to a place you would rather be is what is essential for your entrepreneurial journey in the longer term.
+Because, much of this, of course, can be put down to what Tony Robbins describes as motivators of “pain & pleasure” and “the six human needs”, in which one or two of these six needs will be more dominant for you.

-For example, for me it was initially about “significance” and “variety” that drove me to do what I do.
+For instance, for me, it was initially about “significance” and “variety” that drove me to do what I do.

 However, only when I started to reflect on the bigger picture, I realised it was more about “growth” and ultimately “contribution” that I was really seeking – it just took a lot of years of living to figure that one out!

-So, this very personal journey of mine in self-awareness of “why” I started and continue to grow & scale my business, led me to realise that there are basically three steps to figure all this out…
+Similarly, this very personal journey of mine in self-awareness of why I started a business (and why you should start a business) led me to realise that there are basically three steps to figure all this out.

 Step 1 – What’s Your Big Dream (Vision)

-The first step you need to do, is to figure out what your “big dream” is.
-You vision.
+The first step you need to do to define why you should start a business is to figure out what your “big dream” is.
+Your vision.